firmanshhh/WRFrun/README.md

 ## Usage

-1. Prepare your environment and ensure all required software is installed.
+1. Prepare your WRF and WPS is installed.

 2. Download the necessary input data from the provided link and place it in the appropriate directory.